 Not all page visits are created equal.
-When you're building a segment in Vector based on “Page visited,” it’s important to know what each option really means — because the last thing you want is to accidentally include someone who skimmed your blog once in 2022.
+When you're building a segment in Vector based on “Page visited,” it’s important to know what each option really means — because the last thing you want is to accidentally include someone who skimmed your careers page.

 Let’s break it down: